noeltoivio/noeltoivio.github.io/trailmakers.md

 > - Blast pushback force: 800 > 150
 > - Total allowed block penetration damage per blast: 1500 > 700
 > - Blast expansion duration: 0.05s > 0.1s

+## Open world puzzles and interactions

+For Pioneers which was all about exploring, we wanted to have side missions and optional puzzles riddled across the land.
+An example of this is the mysterious Obsidian Obsessor puzzles, where you had to complete physics based puzzles of moving a special rock to it's "original resting place".
+The challenge was to be creative with your building, making a unique contraption to achieve a very specific goal.
+For example, building a working crane using pistons that lifts the item to a plateau.

+Video coming soon™️

 <br>